-For more information regarding the Port and Minot's distribution advantages, click here.
+For more information regarding the Industrial Park of Minot and Minot's distribution advantages, click here.

-- Both rail served and non-rail served property available
+- 800 acres of shovel-ready property, rail served and non-rail served sites available

-- Will be the largest distribution hub between Seattle & Chicago
+- Largest distribution hub between Chicago and Seattle

 Minot Road Infrastructure